jacknoble/rails_magic/README.md

 ### If you like, implement the dynamic #find_by_x methods as well.

 ### Before/After callbacks were implemented in early versions of rails by leveraging alias_method to add behavior before and after e.g. #save.
 Try to implement this.

+### Any features you've always wondered about?
+Take at crack at them now!